Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states 'LLM-powered deep security analysis for vulnerabilities that pattern-matching cannot detect' and lists specific vulnerability types (IDOR, business logic flaws, etc.), making the purpose precise and differentiating it from simple pattern-matching tools.
+The description specifies a clear verb-resource combination: 'LLM-powered deep security analysis' for vulnerabilities that pattern-matching cannot detect.
+It enumerates specific vulnerability types (IDOR, business logic flaws, etc.), distinguishing it from sibling tools that likely rely on pattern matching.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.